2009–2011 Toyota vehicle recalls: Anti-lock brake software recall

 On February 3, 2010, the NHTSA announced that it had received reports from 102 drivers of possible problems related to the braking system on the 2010 model year Toyota Prius, while an additional 14 such reports had been received in Japan.
 Three of these reports claimed that brake problems had led to the car crashing, with one accident in July 2009 occurring when a Prius crashed head-on into another car injuring two people.
 The Prius was not involved in Toyota's second recall, although it had been involved in the first recall involving floor mats.
 Toyota said that it was investigating the reports, and that it would be "premature to comment."
 On February 3, 2010, the Japanese Transport Ministry began investigating the redesigned Prius, and Toyota said that it was aware of 77 Prius brake complaints in Japan.
 On February 4, 2010, the NHTSA announced it had opened an investigation into the issues with the Prius's brakes, which Toyota said was caused by a software glitch.
 The company said it was looking into the best way to solve the problem.
 An internal NHTSA memo indicated that the issue was the "short delay" in regenerative braking when hitting a bump, resulting in increased stopping distance.

 On February 6, 2010, Toyota said that it had fixed the braking problem on Prius models built since late January 2010 via a software update for the ABS to improve brake response.
 On the same day, a Japanese newspaper reported that Toyota had contacted dealers in Japan about their intent to recall all affected vehicles.
 While it was unclear if the same step would be taken elsewhere, American dealers had been told that Toyota was planning on repairing the vehicles.
 On February 8, Toyota announced a voluntary global recall of 2010 model year Prius models produced through late January 2010.
 The affected vehicles will receive a software update for the brakes and its ABS system.
 In total, Toyota recalled three hybrid vehicles to reprogram the anti-lock braking (ABS) software.
-In February 2010, a US federal grand jury in New York began the process of determining if there is probable cause to charge Toyota criminally for the way it has handled the Prius' brake recall, and a civil class action lawsuit has been filed on behalf of 2010 Prius hybrid owners.
+In February 2010, a U.S. federal grand jury in New York began the process of determining if there is probable cause to charge Toyota criminally for the way it has handled the Prius' brake recall, and a civil class action lawsuit has been filed on behalf of 2010 Prius hybrid owners.
 A total of 133,000 Prius vehicles in the U.S. and 52,000 in Europe are to receive the same software update.
 Guardian.co.uk reports that this affects the third-generation Prius built before January 27, 2010.